sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 	For example:  If the xpath is "/open-config/bgp/neighbor", then the "/open-config" is stored in a node and "/bgp" is stored in second node and then "/neighbor" is stored in third node.
 So, after creating the nodes, the role, operationtype and accesstype is stored in the last node as key value pair.
 In this case, the role, Operation and accesstype are stored in the "/neighbor" node with the Role and Operationtype as key and Accesstype as value.

 - Similarly, all the rules are inserted into the trie data stucture.
-- When a GET/SET query is received, the newly created validate function is called.
+- When a GET/SET query is received, the newly created validate function in the rbac package is called.
 - In the validate function, the xpath is used to search in the trie to find the exact trie node.

+- For set operation, there will be a xpath and json body(payload).
+	- The json body(payload) is parsed and new xpaths are generated for each leaf nodes in the payload.
+	- These newly generated xpaths are validated one by one separately.

 - Once the trie node is found, the accesstype is searched from the node with the key as role and opertype.
 	In this example, consider a REST query with xpath as "/open-config/bgp/neighbor" for RPC operation for role netadmin.
 The trie search will happen in the trie datastructure with key as xpath.
 The trie search will give the node "/neighbor" as result.
 Then, the role and opertype is used as another key in the node to get the accesstype.
 If the accesstype is "permit", then the particular query is authorized.
 Otherwise, the operation is denied with the message "Client is not authorized to perform this operation".

-Note: By default, the admin role has Write access to all xpaths and Operator role has Read permission to all xpaths (except few security xpaths).
+Note: By default, the admin role has Write access to all xpaths and all roles have Read permission to all xpaths.

+- When a change is done in any of child node for a particular operation, then it will not inherit the access details for the operation from its parent node.
+But it will inherit all other type of operations.

+	For Example: level1/level2/level3
+			Level1: user-role-priv: "write:secadmin; rpc:netadmin”
+			Level2: <no user-role-priv>
+			Level3: “write:netadmin;”

+	- The level1 is configured with “write:secadmin;” and nothing is configured in level2, then it will acquires the permissions from the parent level1.
+	- But in level3, the write operation is modified.
+So, in the level3, it will only have write permission for the netadmin role only.
+Also, RPC is not modified in level3.
+So, it will have the parent node permissions.

 ## 13.2 HAMD code changes
 The following major changes have been done in the HAMD module.